iGEM-HUST-China/HUST-China-2025/wiki/contribution.md

 ## Part 4: Modeling

-{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure3.
-Molecular_docking" %}
+{% include figure.html image="https://static.igem.wiki/teams/5569/model/m1.webp" caption="Figure 3 Molecular_docking" %}
 **The functions and value our model can provide to other researchers or teams:**
 The Model digital twin modeling system we built not only serves the metabolic reprogramming research of this project but also provides a universal framework and reusable tools for other teams engaged in microbial metabolic engineering and systems modeling.